-I spent 10 years fighting the cider industry after we formed a cider business in 2008 up until 2018, when I completed my book.
+I spent 10 years fighting the cider industry after we formed our cider business in 2008, up until 2018, when I completed my book.
 I can't count all the beefs I had with the industry, except that they fell into three categories: 1) cider agriculture, 2) the art of cider making, and 3) the way capitalist "entrepreneurs" do business (exploit the labor force, exploit the customer, and exploit the two aforementioned categories, art and farming.)

 I wrote about this a lot over those 10 years and my discontentment also came-out as a major element of the book.
 (One might even say it was the dominant theme of the book and the reason for the sub-title.)
 But the second I finished the book in the summer of 2018 I suddenly became less critical of the cider industry and instead focused on my personal life.
 Over the past 3 years there have been some huge changes to my family, to me personally (body and mind), and to society in general, which I've reflected-on for personal consideration.
 Trying to influence cider just isn't my preoccupation.